She went to prison over her boyfriend's child abuse. Thirteen years after he got out, she's free.

 "It's a perfect example of the misunderstanding of domestic violence within Oklahoma's criminal justice system," said Megan Lambert, a staff attorney at the American Civil Liberties Union who represented Hall.
 "It shows how quick Oklahoma is to incarcerate rather than to understand and support and heal."

-But on Friday, a week after Oklahoma issued the largest single-day commutation in U.S. history, Hall was allowed to go home, too.
+But on Friday, a week after Oklahoma issued the largest single-day commutation in US history, Hall was allowed to go home, too.

 "My heart was full," said Wazell Hall, Tondalao's 74-year-old father who spoke to reporters shortly after his daughter was released.
 "Couldn't speak, cried tears of joy.
 I feel great, God has blessed me.
 One thing I asked him to do is to let me see her out of prison before I leave this world, and that we might have joy and peace and comfort."